 Going to the theatre is an engaging and interactive experience.
-We want you to be an active participant when you see our shows; laugh when it's funny, cry when it's sad, gasp when it's shocking and enjoy the experience as much as possible.
+We want you to be an active participant when you see our shows: laugh when it's funny, cry when it's sad, gasp when it's shocking, and enjoy the experience as much as possible.
+But we want you to do this in the most respectful way possible, for both the performers and your fellow audience members.
 To ensure the most positive experience, please review the following information prior to arriving.